-Lyrics: Mark Lowry and Music: Buddy Greene The lyrics of this more recent Christmas song were written by Mark Lowry in 1984 and the music by Buddy Green in 1991.
+Lyrics: Mark Lowry and Music: Buddy Greene

+The lyrics of this more recent Christmas song were written by Mark Lowry in 1984 and the music by Buddy Green in 1991.
 The questions posed to Mary in the song can be seen as rhetorical and tell us a great deal about the true nature of this baby born in Bethlehem and His life to come.

 Mary, did you know that your baby boy would one day walk on water?

 Mary, did you know that your baby boy would save our sons and daughters?

 Did you know that your baby boy has come to make you new?

-This child that you've delivered, will soon deliver you Mary, did you know that your baby boy will give sight to a blind man?
+This child that you've delivered, will soon deliver you

+Mary, did you know that your baby boy will give sight to a blind man?

 Mary, did you know that your baby boy will calm the storm with his hand?

 Did you know that your baby boy has walked where angels trod?

-When you kiss your little baby, you kiss the face of God Mary, did you know?
+When you kiss your little baby, you kiss the face of God

+Mary, did you know?
 (Did you know?)

 Mary, did you know?

 Mary, did you know?

-(Mary, did you know?)
-Mary, did you know?
-(Mary, did you know?)
-Mary, did you know?
-The blind will see, the deaf will hear, the dead will live again The lame will leap, the dumb will speak the praises of the lamb!
+The blind will see, the deaf will hear, the dead will live again

+The lame will leap, the dumb will speak the praises of the lamb!

 Mary, did you know that your baby boy is Lord of all creation?

 Mary, did you know that your baby boy would one day rule the nations?

 Did you know that your baby boy is Heaven's perfect Lamb?

-That sleeping child you're holding is the great I am Mary, did you know?
-(Mary, did you know?)
-Mary, did you know?
-(Mary, did you know?)
-Mary, did you know?
-(Mary, did you know?)
+That sleeping child you're holding is the great I am

+"Mary Did You Know?" words by Mark Lowry & music by Buddy Greene

+©1991, 1993 Word Music, LLC

+Used by Permission, CCLI License #20896350